-The appropriate costs and benefits of Derivative hedging instruments Instruments that are currently held by a company in support of the policies falling under the scope of the report shall be included in the projections when determining the Stochastic Amount.
+The appropriate costs and benefits of Derivative Instruments that are currently held by a company in support of the policies falling under the scope of the report shall be included in the projections when determining the Stochastic Amount.

-The appropriate costs and benefits of anticipated future Derivative Instrument transactions associated with the execution of a Clearly Defined Hedging Strategy shall also be included in the projections If-if a company is following a Clearly Defined Hedging Strategy and the hedging strategy meets the requirements as defined in Section 6.E.9 the projections shall take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of that strategy.
+The appropriate costs and benefits of anticipated future Derivative Instrument transactions associated with the execution of a Clearly Defined Hedging Strategy shall also be included in the projections if a company is following a Clearly Defined Hedging Strategy and the hedging strategy meets the requirements as defined in Section 6.E..

-Before either a new or revised Derivative Programhedging strategy can be used to reduce the amount of the Reported Amount otherwise calculated, the Derivative Program hedging strategy should be in place (i.e., effectively implemented by the company) for at least three months.
-The company may meet the time requirement by having evaluated the effective implementation of the Derivative Programhedging strategy for at least three months without actually having executed the trades indicated by the Derivative Program hedging strategy (e.g., mock testing or by having effectively implemented the strategy with a product exhibiting similar risks for at least three months).
+Before either a new or revised Derivative Program can be used to reduce the amount of the Reported Amount otherwise calculated, the Derivative Program should be in place (i.e., effectively implemented by the company) for at least three months.
+The company may meet the time requirement by having evaluated the effective implementation of the Derivative Program for at least three months without actually having executed the trades indicated by the Derivative Program (e.g., mock testing or by having effectively implemented the strategy with a product exhibiting similar risks for at least three months).

 These requirements do not supersede any statutes, laws, or regulations of any state or jurisdiction related to the use of derivative instruments for hedging purposes and should not be used in determining whether a company is permitted to use such instruments in any state or jurisdiction.
+To the extent these requirements conflict with any applicable law, the applicable law supersedes.